 [Jasmine’s Coming Out] is far different than those other coming outs.
 This is far different than the tearful loneliness of being the only one, having to explain your identity to a roomful of people who may or may not understand, to a world that understands even less.
 The kind of representation provided by [past trans queens] shows people the possibility of transness.
 But moments like this show an even greater possibility — the possibility for community… When baby trans girls watched Kylie [Sonique Love, the first contestant on Drag Race to come out as trans] come out, they knew they weren’t alone.
 When baby trans girls watch Jasmine come out, they know she is not alone.
 Within that small difference is a world of possibility.
 We deserve to be ourselves — we also deserve a shoulder to lean on and a hand to hold.

-There is a specific type of grief that you feel as a trans person.
+You feel a specific type of grief as a trans person.
 I was warned about it when I started taking hormones.
-There is grief for the self that you used to be; there is grief for the self you were never allowed to become; and there is grief for feeling alone.
-For me and many other trans people, being trans has been an extremely isolating experience.
+There is grief for the self you used to be, for the self you were never allowed to become, and for feeling alone.
+For many other trans people and me, being trans has been an incredibly isolating experience.
 Having to constantly explain your gender and your pronouns, being asked intrusive questions about your personal and medical life, and putting up with the gendering that makes up so much of our society feels very lonely, much of the time.
-I often feel as if I’m on a trans island adrift in a cis sea.
+I often feel like I’m on a trans island adrift in a cis sea.

-With Pose as a notable-if-problematic exception, most portrayals of trans people in “mainstream” art — defined, for the purpose of this piece, as art with a wide release or platform from an established media company — is of lone trans people.
+With Pose as a notable-if-problematic exception, most portrayals of trans people in “mainstream” art — defined for this piece as art with a wide release or platform from an established media company — are of lone trans people.
 Tranny Tokenism, if you will.